Volst/laser-dac/packages/beyond/README.md

 **Package is not finished yet.**

 Pangolin does not provide any way to talk to a Pangolin FB3 or FB4 directly, so this means you need to run Pangolin Beyond on the same PC as well.
-This also means it only works on Windows.
+This also means it **only works on Windows**.

 ```
 yarn add @laser-dac/beyond